jas-nat/yolov3-KAIST/README.md

 * `--img-size` to adjust the image size

 ## Validation
+Don't forget to use the correct `.cfg` file.
 Run `python3 test_kaist_multi.py`.
 It will load `weights/best.pt`.
 It will also produce the confidence detection results later

 ## Detection Examples
-Run `python3 detect_multi.py`
+Don't forget to use the correct `.cfg` file.
+The image examples Run `python3 detect_multi.py`.
 As it is impossible to produce bounding box detections on 4 channels images, you can choose to output RGB-based or thermal-based images.
 You can modify the codes inside `detect_multi.py`

+## Reference Configurations
+I trained this code for 200 epochs, 4 batch size using `NVIDIA RTX 2080 Ti`.
+It takes around 20 hours for daytime images and about 12 hours for nighttime images.

 ## Publication
 This project has been published to MDPI Journal: Sensors.
 Please take a look further [here](https://www.mdpi.com/1424-8220/21/7/2536).
 I humbly request you to cite our publication if you use this code as a reference.